Bad Wolves

-Bad Wolves is an American heavy metal band formed in 2017.
-Initially finding fame from their first single, a cover of the Cranberries' 1994 hit "Zombie", the band proceeded to find further success with a number of songs topping the Billboard Mainstream Rock songs chart, including "Remember When", "Killing Me Slowly", and "Sober".
-The band has released three studio albums, Disobey (2018), N.A.T.I.O.N.
-(2019) and Dear Monsters (2021).
+Bad Wolves is an American heavy metal band formed in Los Angeles, California in 2017.
+Initially finding fame from their first single, a cover of the Cranberries' 1994 hit "Zombie", the band proceeded to find further success with a number of songs topping the Billboard Mainstream Rock Songs chart, including "Remember When", "Killing Me Slowly", and "Sober".
+The band has released four studio albums, Disobey (2018), N.A.T.I.O.N.
+(2019), Dear Monsters (2021), and Die About It (2023).
 In January 2021, original lead vocalist Tommy Vext left the band and was replaced by Daniel "DL" Laskiewicz.
 Tensions ensued between Vext and the band, resulting in legal proceedings including Better Noise Music.
+Following the departures of multiple other members (notably Chris Cain who eventually returned, Doc Coyle and Kyle Konkiel), John Boecklin is the sole continuous member, and he and Cain are the only two original members left in the band.